 Project monitoring is important to track the success and benefits of a project, ensure it is being operated properly, and to comply with laws and regulations.
 Examples of project-specific monitoring include monitoring water quality, groundwater depth, flood frequency, and effects a project may have on habitat or particular species.
 Project-specific monitoring is the responsibility of the agency(s) that are implementing a project and expect to directly benefit from the project.
+Applicable rules, laws and permit requirements are monitored during construction and operation as required.
 These agency(s) are also responsible for developing project monitoring plans.

 The Authority requires draft monitoring plans for projects that are considered for funding.
-Final monitoring plans are prepared after final designs are completed, and are typically approved by regulatory or funding agencies.
+Final monitoring plans are prepared after final designs are completed and are typically approved by regulatory or funding agencies.
 Draft monitoring plans must include the following information when applicable: